ansible-autobott/docs/content/docs/Guides/Servarr.md

 To allow all servarr and samba user access the same file we need to change how file permissions are setup for the share content.

+To achieve that multiple services can read/write on the same content we will  configure a common group  and apply the **setgid** bit on the shared directories, in addition we will modify the umask of the services so that the created directories preserve the needed permissions.

+This ensures that all created files and folders inherit the group ownership, allowing consistent read/write permissions.

 In this example we will use a group called _smbmedia_ that will have access to all the media files, if you want to split e.g. movies, books, etc. into different groups this is possible.
 The user smbmedia will act as a stub for files created by samba, but for this shared scenario user ownership is not relevant.